-The Trustees must hold at least two meetings a year and full board meetings were convened on 9th March, 15th June and 31st October with the AGM on the 28th September 2018.
+A Trustee's period of office is three years.
+The Trustees must hold at least two meetings a year and full board meetings were convened on 21st March, 14th June and 12th November with the AGM on 5th September 2019.

-The Finance and General Purposes Committee, formed in 2015, reviews:
+The Finance and General Purposes Committee: